googleapis/cloud-trace-nodejs/README.md

 ### Changing trace properties

 It is possible to rename and add labels to current trace.
-This can be use to give it a more meaningful name or add additional metata.
+This can be used to give it a more meaningful name or add additional metata.

-By default we use the name of the express (or hapi/restify) route as the transaction name, but it can be change using `agent.setTransactionName`:
+By default we use the name of the express (or hapi/restify) route as the transaction name, but it can be changed using `agent.setTransactionName`:

 ```javascript
   agent.setTransactionName('new name');